outsinre/outsinre.github.com/_posts/2017-08-05-nextcloud.md

 Now [creating](https://www.digitalocean.com/community/tutorials/how-to-create-and-manage-databases-in-mysql-and-mariadb-on-a-cloud-server) database and user with SQL within SQL shell:

 ```
+create database nc_db
+# or
-create database nc-db;
+create database nc_db default character set utf8mb4 collate utf8mb4_unicode_ci;
+create user nc_user@localhost identified by 'password';
+grant all privileges on nc_db.* to nc_user@localhost identified by 'password';
+flush privileges;
 show databases;
-create user nc-user@localhost identified by 'password';
-grant all privileges on nc-db.* to nc-user@localhost identified by 'password';
-flush privileges;
+show tables from nc_db;
-select user,host from mysql.user;
+select user,host,password,plugin from mysql.user;
-show grants for nc-user@localhost
+show grants for nc_user@localhost;
+quit;
 ```

+1. Create a database and user for Nextcloud service.
+Grant all privileges of the database to the user.
+2. If the user account does exist and you provide the IDENTIFIED BY clause, the user's password will be changed.

+   So use the same 'password' value in case of losing it.

 # Php-fpm